villares/py.processing-play/java_to_python.md

 ### Importing libraries and other sketch tabs

-In Java mode Processing the libraries are imported with `import` but in Python mode this instruction is more often used to import *modules* from the Python standard library, and **. py ** files presented as other IDE tabs, which unlike Java mode are not automatically part of a sketch.
+In Java mode Processing the libraries are imported with `import` but in Python mode this instruction is more often used to import *modules* from the Python standard library, and **.py** files presented as other IDE tabs, which unlike Java mode are not automatically part of a sketch.

-Use the menu command **Sketch > Import Library... **to add the line with `add_library()` with the correct argument.
+Use the menu command **Sketch > Import Library...** to add the line with `add_library()` with the correct argument.

 **Java**